MrIdrisAbdulrahman/certified-aws-devops-professional/05-incident-and-event-response/eventbridge.md

 - Default Event Bus: Amazon EventBridge
 - Partner Event Bus: partners can send events to a Partner Event Bus
 - Custom Event Bus: our own applications can send events to this bus
-- Event buses can be access by other AWS accounts using Resource-based Policies
+- Event buses can be accessed by other AWS accounts using Resource-based Policies
-- We can archive events (all/filtered) sent to an event bus for indefinite or a set period
+- We can archive events (all/filtered) sent to an event bus for an indefinite or a set period of time
 - We can replay archived events

 ## Schema Registry